fallahn/xygine/tutorial/part_4/readme.md

 `sf::FloatRect`.
 This AABB is used by the dynamic tree to parition the `Scene`, and quickly retrieve only other AABBs that are nearby.

-We'll come back to deploying the `BroadphaseComponents`, but before that let's start on the `CollisionSystem`.
+We'll come back to deploying the `BroadphaseComponent`s, but before that let's start on the `CollisionSystem`.

 ### Collision System Overview